 Having said that, I should also add that I may understand the content, although not the form.
 Being a new generation they have every right to be different from us.
 After all, progress is never about imitating the old ways, and every new wave in culture started clumsily, until it consolidated into something more sensible.
 Why not give them a chance to surprise us geezers.

 So, at the risk of being accused of "changing my tune", while having done it on purpose---let's see what will come next after the adrenal glands get exhausted from screaming and chanting, and the rest.
-But, it will have to be something damn impressive so that I would use it as a replacement for my "Moonlight Sonata" and Dean Martin.
+But, it will have to be something damn impressive so that I would use it as a replacement for Beethoven's "Moonlight Sonata" or Dean Martin.